 GHC Summit Tanzania - Muhimbili University of Health & Allied Sciences Dar es Salaam Partnered & funded by the Penn Global GEF Grant (Stephen Avery: PI)

-Future summits are planned for GHC Summit UPenn and GHC Summit Nigeria
+Future summits are planned for GHC Summit Nigeria and other global locations

 Spearheaded by Medical Physics for World Benefit, Open Syllabus is an educational project underway to develop a generalized freely accessible syllabus that consists of common core-learning objectives from various medical physics instructional curricula.
 It is specifically geared towards developing countries to provide trainees with access to high quality and timely educational medical physics resources.
 As one of the team members for Open Syllabus and a contributor to its content, Dr. Shannon O-Reilly of Radiation Oncology is helping Medical Physics for World Benefit work towards its goal of developing training in medical physics.
 This initiative contributes to their overall mission to improve effectiveness and safety in the use of physics and technologies in medicine, especially in low-to-middle income countries.
 Modules of Open Syllabus will cover topics that include clinical introductions, radiation therapy, external treatment planning, professional studies, quality management, research, development, and teaching.
 To volunteer to share your expertise or help in collating, organizing, or prioritizing this content please visit the Open Syllabus project news announcement.